martindocs-javascript/interactive-rating-component/README.md

 # Interactive Rating Component, Solution

-This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
+Welcome to the Interactive Rating Component!
+This project provides an interactive rating component for enhanced user experience.

 ## Features
 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Select and submit a number rating
 - See the "Thank you" card state after submitting a rating

 ## Installation